obrana-boranija/Osirion.Blazor/README.md

 // In Program.cs
 using Osirion.Blazor.Extensions;

-// Register all services at once builder.Services.AddOsirionBlazor(osirion => {
+// Register all services at once with fluent API builder.Services.AddOsirionBlazor(osirion => {
     osirion
         .AddGitHubCms(options => {